xho95/xho95.github.io/_draft/tiny.md

 $ sudo mkisofs -l -J -R -V TC-custom -no-emul-boot -boot-load-size 4 -boot-info-table -b boot/isolinux/isolinux.bin -c boot/isolinux/boot.cat -o TC-remastered.iso newiso
 $ rm -rf newiso
 ```

+Are there any mistakes or are there any other solutions?

+I needs your help, Thank you.